AUSTRALIA’S ONLY SUPPLIER OF GENUINE LONE PINE DESCENDENT TREES.

 GENUINE LONE PINE TREES (Pinus brutia) ARE VERY RARE.

-Australian Geographic Magazine explains the issue in an article, displayed on our Blog Page: http://www.lonepinetrees.com/blog/
+Australian Geographic Magazine explains the Lone Pine provenance issue in an article displayed on our Blog Page: http://www.lonepinetrees.com/blog/

-Most trees described as 'Lone Pine Trees' in Australia are not descended from the tree that stood on Lone Pine Ridge in 1915.
-Unfortunately many trees have been planted inadvertently over the years at memorials.
+Most trees described as 'Lone Pine descendant’ trees in Australia are not descended from the tree that stood on Lone Pine Ridge in 1915.
+Many trees have been planted inadvertently over the years at memorials.
 Most so-called 'Lone Pine' trees supplied in Australia are offspring derived from other sources and other species.
-Briefly, the non-genuine trees are Pinus halepensis.
+Usually, the non-genuine trees are Pinus halepensis.
 If it says 'halepensis' on the tag the tree is not a real Lone Pine.

-Many 'halipensis' trees are descended from pine cones originally taken from Turkish trench logs brought into Gallipoli by Turkish trench builders - i.e. the cones were NOT from the Lone Pine tree that stood on Lone Pine Ridge in 1915.
-As well as this, other stock for sale in Australia may be sourced from pine trees growing at Gallipoli today, not at all related to the actual battle at Lone Pine, 1915.
+Many 'halipensis' trees are descended from pine cones originally taken from Turkish trench logs brought into Gallipoli by Turkish trench builders - i.e. the cones were not from the Lone Pine tree that stood on Lone Pine Ridge in 1915.
+Also, other ‘Gallipoli’ stock for sale in Australia may be sourced from trees growing at or near Gallipoli today, not at all related to the actual battle at Lone Pine, 1915.

-The trees we supply however, are genuine descendants of the tree that stood on the ridge at the Battle of Lone Pine, August 6 1915.
+The trees we supply however, are genuine descendants of the tree that stood on the ridge at Lone Pine, 1915.

 "Nothing was as bad as Lone Pine" - Lieutenant General Leslie Morshead.
 Lone Pine veteran.
 Commander of the Australian 9th Division, 'Rats' of Tobruk.